Rudmania krohni

-Felimida krohni is a species of colorful sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Chromodorididae.
+Rudmania krohni is a species of colorful sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Chromodorididae.
 This species occurs in European waters (from France to the Canary Islands) and in the Mediterranean Sea (Greece).
 The specific name krohni was in honour of Russian zoologist August David Krohn.

 Description

 This nudibranch can reach a maximum length of 30 mm but a more normal adult size is 15 mm.
 The colouring is quite variable; the basic colour is pink, mauve or purple with an iridescent border of pale blue or mauve and an outer border of yellow.
 The dorsal surface bears three longitudinal, white or yellow lines, sometimes continuous and sometimes interrupted and usually slightly raised.
 These unite at the posterior end near where the purple branchial plumes project from the surface forming a ring around the anus.
 There is often a pattern of yellow spots between the lines.
 At the anterior end, the rhinophores are deep purple and lamellar, with 12 to 20 gills.
 Both rhinophores and branchial plumes can be retracted if the animal is disturbed.